Jonah M Duckles

-- Expand and integrate research informatics services into services offered by Information Technology and Libraries administrative units.
+- Expand and integrate research informatics services, skills workshops, and infrastructure into services offered by Information Technology and Libraries administrative units.

-- Awarded over US$700,000 in NSF grants as PI/co-PI to support informatics and innovation activities with various research collaborators.
+- Awarded over US$700,000 in NSF grants as PI/co-PI to support informatics and innovation activities with numerous research collaborators.

 Senior Informatics Analyst, University of Oklahoma